pcaro90/hermit/README.md

 Hermit is free, as in both "free beer" and "freedom".
 However, if and only if you like my work and you think I deserve it, I accept [donations](https://pcaro.es/donations).
-But, if you don't want or you can't donate, I will think you are awesome anyway.
+But, if you don't want or you can't make a donation, I'll think you're awesome anyway.

 ## Downloads